xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/algorithm.md

 Algorithms are typically written in a programming language, but they can also be expressed in other forms, such as natural language or flowcharts.

-Here are some of the key characteristics of algorithms:

 - **Definiteness:** An algorithm should always produce the same output for a given input.

 - **Effectiveness:** An algorithm should be able to solve the problem in a finite amount of time.